Michael12358/michael.github.io/index.md

 - Worked with Hydranautics (Reverse Osmosis manufacturer) until 1999
 - Founded [inge AG](https://www.inge.ag) together with my dad in 1999, built and ran it until 2005 (today part of DuPont Group). inge develops and produces patented membranes with a pore-size of 10-100 nanometer in a spinning process.
 Sold filter modules as core tech for drinking-water-disinfection plants to OEMs globally
 - Founded [Seccua](https://www.seccua.com) in 2005, succesful trade-sale to of [Mann & Hummel](https://www.mann-hummel.com) in 2021.
 Seccua developed, produced and marketed plug-and-play devices for water disinfection in homes, commercial and mnunicipal applications
-- Co-founded [Pink Elements] (https://www.pink-elements.com) in 2021.
-Pink Elements will make it easy for people to look up environmental data, which are relevant to them, such as e.g. water or air quality.
+- Co-founded [Pink Elements](https://www.pink-elements.com) in 2021.
+Pink Elements will make it easy for people to look-up environmental data, which are relevant to them, such as e.g. water or air quality.
 It will be safe and transparent (based on the block-chain), uncensored (open code), self-sustaining through community interaction and an Ethereum-based Pink Token.

 ### Volunteering
 - Active Mountain Rescue Paramedic (Bergwacht Bayern)